 Technological advances provide opportunities for farmers to maximize on-farm productivity, efficiency and sustainability, but abundant choices and the rapid pace of change in the industry have created barriers to farmers quickly adopting these advances.
 Key barriers to adoption include lack of information available to farmers from unbiased sources, lack of farmer knowledge about technology products and the expense of implementing new technology.
 According to a November 2016 Farm Journal Media survey, 76 percent of farmers want to learn more about ag technology.
 At the same time, 66 percent of farmers view cross-brand compatibility, using data and data’s return on investment as the top challenges or barriers in using ag technology.

 The checkoff’s mission is to maximize profit opportunities for all U.S. soybean farmers.
 On-farm technology has shown great potential to increase farmers’ profitability.
 Additionally, U.S. soy end users are increasingly concerned with the sustainability of products they purchase.
 Many of the on-farm technologies available to farmers today play a valuable role in meeting these demands for sustainability through more precise use of inputs and targeted crop and field management.
 On-farm technology and data collection methods provide soybean farmers a way to demonstrate continuous improvement toward industry sustainability metrics.

 - The availability of information technology, internet-connected equipment and management software to enhance agricultural operations is growing rapidly.

-- Knowledge and adoption of these innovations can allow soybean farmers to capture opportunities for increased productivity and sustainability.
+- Knowledge and adoption of these innovations allow soybean farmers to capture opportunities for increased productivity and sustainability.
 Ignoring these opportunities could lead to declines in productivity and profitability.

-- The soy checkoff is currently exploring ways to provide farmers with unbiased assessments of on-farm technology, how to help them invest in technology best suited for their operation and how to use the corresponding data to make continuous improvements.
+- The soy checkoff is currently exploring ways to provide farmers with unbiased assessments of on-farm technology, to help them invest in technology best suited for their operation and to use the corresponding data to make continuous improvements.

 Facts & Figures